DarkMasterMan0/DMMod/README.md

     * added new entry for "BaalQSpecial" (cloned row 861)
     * set "Picks" to -2 (forces two "picks"/drops)
     * set "NoDrop" to 0 (prevents the picks from selecting NoDrop)
-    * added Test to "Item1" and set "Prob1" to 1 (guarantees quest Hell Baal will drop a Test)
+    * added Arpaska's Medallion to "Item1" and set "Prob1" to 1 (guarantees quest Hell Baal will drop an Arpaska's Medallion)
     * added Baalq (H) to "Item2" and set "Prob2" to 1 (guarantees quest Hell Baal to drop his quest drop)

 #### uniqueitems.txt